mambiux/LLAMA.CPP-ROCm/README.md

 A step-by-step guide to setting up llama.cpp with ROCm on AMD APUs with awesome performance

 Welcome to the ultimate guide to building your own AI AMD inference server!
-This repository is packed with everything you need to replicate my success of getting llama.cpp work well with ROCm on a Lenovo Ryzen 7 5700U-powered system.
+This repository is packed with everything you need to replicate my success of getting llama.cpp work well with ROCm on a Ryzen 7 5700U-powered system.

 Whether you're a hobbyist, developer, or researcher, I hope this guide will help you harness the power of your hardware to run AI models efficiently.